learn-co-curriculum/dsc-filtering-v2-4/README.md

 ## The Where Clause

-In general, the where clause filters query results by some condition.
+In general, the `WHERE` clause filters query results by some condition.
 As you are starting to see, you can also combine multiple conditions.

 ### Selecting Customers From a Specific City